umarhassan-mitodl/21g.107-fall-2014/content/pages/assignments/module-3-sessions-17-23.md

 *   Writing assignments:
     1. Handwrite a sentence for each of the entries in "Sentence Patterns and Word Usage." on p.
 50 in \[PC\] on a piece of paper and hand them in class.
     2. Using the \[PC\] Lesson 3 text structure as a model, handwrite an article on a country, a U.S. state, or any other regions of your own choice.
 Focus on the topographic features that have a direct impact on the weather and the diet there.
 If you want to use a word you know how to say it but do not how to write, try Appendices I, II on pp. 209–48, or use a dictionary.
-If you don't have a dictionary, type in Pinyin for the "Search Dictionary" section of Zhongwen Zipu on this {{% resource_link "84792f9a-e456-4a91-97a3-6444248668f8" "website" %}}.
+If you don't have a dictionary, type in Pinyin for the "Search Dictionary" section of Zhongwen Zipu on this [website](http://zhongwen.com).

 {{< tdclose >}}